eclipse-sumo/sumo/docs/web/docs/Networks/Import/OpenStreetMap.md

 recommended typemaps in the folder {{SUMO}}/data/typemap/.
 They are explained below.

-- **osmNetconvert.typ.xml** default settings. appropriate for rural and motorway scenarios.
+- **osmNetconvert.typ.xml** default settings, appropriate for rural and motorway scenarios.
 This is used in the absence of user-specified types.
-All other typemaps are intended as *patches* to this typemap
+All other typemaps are intended as *patches* to this typemap.
-- **osmNetconvertUrbanDe.typ.xml** Changes default speeds to reflect typical urban speed limits (50km/h)
+- **osmNetconvertUrbanDe.typ.xml** Changes default speeds to reflect typical urban speed limits (50km/h).
-- **osmNetconvertPedestrians.typ.xml** Adds sidewalks for some edge types and sets permissions appropriate for pedestrian simulation
+- **osmNetconvertPedestrians.typ.xml** Adds sidewalks for some edge types and sets permissions appropriate for pedestrian simulation.
-- **osmNetconvertBicycle.typ.xml** imports bicycle lanes
+- **osmNetconvertBicycle.typ.xml** Imports bicycle lanes.
 - **osmNetconvertShips.typ.xml** Imports waterways and ferry routes.
   This typemap can be combined with any other typemap.
 - **osmNetconvertRailUsage.typ.xml** Imports additional